sylvhama/Workout/README.md

 # Workout :muscle:
 This project was created with [CodeSandbox](https://codesandbox.io/s/github/sylvhama/Workout) and bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+Icons were found on [IcoMoon](https://icomoon.io).
 My goal was to have some fun with:
 - [React](https://reactjs.org/)
 - [Redux](https://redux.js.org)